DCARSENAULT/get_started_sphinx/source/experience.rst

    | Created and maintained organizational system in IT set room and server room.
 Created server room and network map.

-Help Desk Specialist III
+Help Desk Technician
 ************************
-**2010 - 2013: Computer System Analyst for the National Oceanic and Atmospheric Administration Fisheries GARFO in Gloucester, MA working for Integrated Statistics**
+**2010 - 2013: HelpDesk Technician for the National Oceanic and Atmospheric Administration Fisheries GARFO in Gloucester, MA working for Integrated Statistics**
-    IT technical analyst and support for over 250 government employees at the Greater Atlantic Regional Office.
+   |  IT technical analyst and support for over 250 government employees at the Greater Atlantic Regional Office.

-    Provided computer hardware and software support to regional fisheries personnel in secure government database environment.
+   | Provided computer hardware and software support to regional fisheries personnel in secure government database environment.

-    JIRA administrator for issue tracking system used by GARFO compliance personnel for monitoring vessels and reporting irregularities.
+   | JIRA administrator for issue tracking system used by GARFO compliance personnel for monitoring vessels and reporting irregularities.
 Configured projects, managed end users accounts and permission sets.

-    Administered McAfee endpoint encryption console, antivirus software, CISCO Call Manager and Unity Voicemail.
+   | Administered McAfee endpoint encryption console, antivirus software, CISCO Call Manager and Unity Voicemail.
 IT support for Oracle database querying tools: SAS, Pl/SQL, SQL Developer and Discoverer.

-    Awarded by the U.S. Department of Commerce for excellence in 2012 for end-user satisfaction.
+   | Awarded by the U.S. Department of Commerce for excellence in 2012 for end-user satisfaction.

-Help Desk Specialist III
+Catering Associate
 ************************
 **2006 - 2010 Assistant to the Social Events Director- Northeastern University, Henderson House**

-    Assistant manager and catering associate in high profile high-pressure special events environment providing top-level customer service to corporate and social event clients.
+   |  Assistant manager and catering associate in high profile high-pressure special events environment providing top-level customer service to corporate and social event clients.
 Participated in every aspect of event planning from inception to event roll out.

-    Responded to sales and catering inquiries, gave client site tours.
+   | Responded to sales and catering inquiries, gave client site tours.

-    Performed bookkeeping and administrative duties using standard office procedures, accurately maintained liquor inventory.
+   | Performed bookkeeping and administrative duties using standard office procedures, accurately maintained liquor inventory.

-    Directed catered events ranging from small meetings to high-end weddings with complex event details.
+   | Directed catered events ranging from small meetings to high-end weddings with complex event details.

-    Attended trade shows promoting and marketing Henderson House conference and special events.
+   | Attended trade shows promoting and marketing Henderson House conference and special events.

-Help Desk Specialist III
+Office Personnel
 ************************
-**1986 - 1991 Assistant Manager, Northeastern University, Faculty Center**
+**1991 -2000 Northeastern University, Faculty Center**

-    Provided exceptional level of customer service related to university business and social events Maintained office files and accounts; scheduled facilities and resources using Microsoft Office suite Arranged and set up vendor recruiting sessions, technical AV, catering services and resources for meetings Handled high volume of phone calls from vendors and clients.
+   |  Provided exceptional level of customer service related to university business and social events.

+   |  Maintained office files and accounts; scheduled facilities and resources using Microsoft Office suite.

+   |  Arranged and set up vendor recruiting sessions, technical AV, catering services and resources for meetings.

+   | Handled high volume of phone calls from vendors and clients.